 Resources:

 - Psychology Today: Psychology Today: Find therapists and mental health professionals.
+Availability, licensing, and suitability vary by location.
+Students and families should check credentials and local regulations.

 International Resources